AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Only `scrape_memora.py` and `scrape_tower_buttons.py` were run before EoS.
 The servers remained up after, but I'm noting this just in case the assets changed after EoS.

+Note: Some of the excerpts have their single and double quotes modified to match.
+Not sure why they don't match in the original.

 ## scrape_memora.py

 Based on [this line](https://github.com/LiviaMedeiros/bella_donna/blob/a5809ede9c8a62442049e96865e8d2b9242033de/magica/js/view/memoria/MemoriaComposeTopUseMaterialView.js#L72)